saraachour/stanford-cs104.github.io/src/routes/+page.svelte.md

 ## General Information

-This course meets in-person three times a week, Monday / Wednesday / Friday from 3:00 to 4:20 at 260-113.
+This course meets in-person three times a week, Monday / Wednesday / Friday from 3:00 to 4:20 at 200-034.
 The course is offered for 3 units on either a letter grade or a CR/NC basis.
 For more information about the course structure, visit the [Course Info]({base}/course_info) page.

+The Monday, Wednesday sessions will consist of guided lectures with in class exercises and live demos, and the Friday session will consist of a lab section with more open-ended exercises.
+Please bring your computers to class if you are able so you can follow along.

 ## Computer Setup & Software Installation